-Blazing through the deep, deep ocean, I look out my balcony to see the fast approaching colorful houses by the water’s edge.
-Excitement fills the room, as I know what is about to approach: Mazatlan, Mexico!
+Blazing through the deep, deep ocean, I look out my balcony to see the fast-approaching colorful houses by the water’s edge.
+The excitement fills the room, as I know what is about to approach: Mazatlan, Mexico!
 Stuffing my swimsuit, flip flops, camera, and sarong into my beach bag as fast as I can, I head on out the door to meet my family for our disembarkation.
-On this stop, we have no idea where or what we will do, but sometimes, that is what makes it all that more adventurous.
+At this stop, we have no idea where or what we will do, but sometimes, that is what makes it all that more adventurous.
 Once out of the fast-moving line, we are on our own and with no idea where to go.

 As we are walking, we end up meeting a family with their friends who had a plan for the day!
 They were going to Stone Island by boat!
 “Stone Island?
 I had never heard of that, but hey, that sounds like a great idea to us.”
 I thought.
 We ask if they don’t mind if we follow along.
 “Sure, the more the merrier” they replied!